Spindle Ornaments | Repurposed Chess Pieces

 As an Amazon Associate, I earn from qualifying purchases.

 Spindle ornaments out of repurposed chess pieces?
 YES!
-I have had these old wooden chess pieces for probably 10 years or more.
+I have had these old wooden chess pieces for about 10 years.
 If you’re a regular around here, you know I love spindle projects.

 Repurposed Chess Pieces

 That’s right.
 These guys have been waiting around for their perfect repurpose into spindle ornaments.
-I was going camping and knew that this would be the perfect project to work on.
+I was going camping and knew that this would be the ideal project to work on.

 My first step was to match up pieces that I thought would work well together.